 These photos are of the Blue Painting called So It’s You.
 I made it in the hot summer of 2018.
 It was a record-breaking heatwave of summer.
-Sweltering by all accounts.
+It was sweltering by all accounts.
 I live on the Isle of Wight.
 Surrounded by the sea, so this felt like the best and coolest place to be.

-Fortunate to have this inspiring space to work in for the summer the Yoga studio belonging to erling.yoga With its beautiful wooden floor and an awesome sound system I had to keep it as clean as possible which meant planning my creativity wisely.
-A big part of my creative process is to find in myself a sense of freedom from which to create.
+Fortunate to have this inspiring space to work in for the summer, the Yoga studio belonged to erling.
+Yoga With its beautiful wooden floor and a great sound system, I had to keep it as clean as possible, which meant planning my creativity wisely.
+A big part of my creative process is finding a sense of freedom from which to create in myself.
 This situation can get pretty messy as I move intuitively through the painting process.
-I used large plywood boards to cover the floor before starting my blue painting.
-Then I put a record on and things began to happen.
+So I used large plywood boards to cover the floor before starting my blue painting.
+Then I put a record on, and things began to happen.

 Entering a huge bright space

 I felt like I had been building up to this moment for a long time.
-My previous studio wasn’t huge or very light however I was quite prolific in there.
-Working through ideas in acrylic paint on paper and clarifying feelings through colour and pattern.
-When I entered this huge, bright space it felt like brilliant timing.
+My previous studio wasn’t huge or very light; however, I was pretty prolific in there.
+I was working through ideas in acrylic paint on paper and clarifying feelings through colour and pattern.
+So when I entered this huge, bright space, it felt like brilliant timing.
 I was ready to paint on this scale.

-This gallery shows one of four fairly large acrylic abstract paintings that I began during that period.
-The process started by working on the un-stretched canvas, on the floor.
-Moving around the canvas using a wash of acrylic paint in large sweeping movements.
+This gallery shows one of four reasonably large acrylic abstract paintings that I began during that period.
+The process started by working on the un-stretched canvas on the floor.
+I was moving around the canvas using a wash of acrylic paint in large sweeping movements.
 Later stretching it over a frame and gradually refining the painting.
 This one measures 190 x 140 cm.

 A space for the viewer

 The painting has a large, watery blue quality.
-People see or feel different things when they look at it, which are particular to them.
-I don’t tell people what I was seeing or thinking when I made it, that doesn’t exist now.
-It’s a space for the viewer to enter into for themselves.
+People see or feel different things when they look at them, which are particular to them.
+I don’t tell people what I saw or thought when I made it; that doesn’t exist now.
+So it’s a space for the viewer to enter into for themselves.